 SUNBURST DGA and create a custom in-house decoder used by analysts across the complex.

-investigating and recreating a custom decoder for the SUNBURST DGA,
+Cyber Toaster students will investigate and recreate a custom decoder for the SUNBURST DGA,

 using techniques taught in the Network Archaeology class.

 The Cyber Toaster runs at multiple DOE laboratories.

 Students may apply to as many labs as they like,

 but they should be prepared to interview at each site they apply to,